blacknstones/Atodolist/README.md

 # Atodolist

-A simple To-do List application with command-line based interface written in Java.
+A simple To-do-List application with command-line based interface written in Java.

 ## Description
 The application is command-line based.
-User will be guided to select options from the menu by enter option number.
+User will be guided to select options from the menu by enter the option number.

 ### Functionalities:
 - Create new tasks with title, project, due date, and completion status.